Best VPN For Mac

 2. Download And Install The VPN App Onto Your Device

-Once the App Store is opened, type the desired VPN's name in the search bar, select the VPN and click either the "get" button or the item's price.
+You can usually find the VPN of your choice on the Apple App Store.
+After opening the App Store, type the VPN's name in the search bar, select the VPN and click either the "get" button or the item's price.
 If you're downloading a paid app, you will have to enter your Apple ID to confirm payment.

 3. Select A Server Location And Establish A VPN Connection